 U.S. natgas futures beat sharp retreat, shed 10%

-April 19 (Reuters) - U.S. natural gas futures fell 10% on Tuesday, in a technical correction aided by a shift to a slightly warmer weather outlook after expectations of a cold snap sent prices soaring to an over 13-year peak in the last session.
+April 19 (Reuters) - U.S. natural gas futures fell 10% on Tuesday, reversing Monday's gains due to a shift to a slightly warmer weather outlook after expectations of a cold snap sent prices soaring in the last session.

 HDDs, used to estimate demand to heat homes and businesses, measure the number of degrees a day's average temperature is below 65 Fahrenheit (18 Celsius).